inorbit-ai/sick-tag-loc-connector/README.md

 2. From source: clone the repository and install the dependencies: -->

+### Installation from source

-From source: clone the repository and install the dependencies:
+Clone the repository and install the dependencies:

 ```bash
 virtualenv .venv